caprice400/composing/cave_notes.md

-# Cave - written by Caprice
+# Cave - written by Izzie
 Written in March 2022 for my "Composing Music with Technology" class, using Ableton Live 10

 __LISTEN WITH HEADPHONES__